P-p-H-d/mlib/README.md

 Note: The precise exported methods of the oplists depend of the version of the C language used.
-Typically, in C11 mode, the M\_DEFAULT\_OPLIST exports all needed methods to handle generc input/output of int/floats (using _Generic) whereas it is not possible in C99 mode.
+Typically, in C11 mode, the M\_DEFAULT\_OPLIST exports all needed methods to handle generic input/output of int/floats (using _Generic) whereas it is not possible in C99 mode.
 This explains why JSON import/export is only available in C11 mode (See below chapter).